Simon125q/Simon125q/README.md

 # 💫 About Me:
-I am a dedicated computer science student driven by a passion for continuous learning and innovation.
-My academic journey revolves around the dynamic realm of technology, with a particular focus on machine learning and artificial intelligence.
-I am enthusiastic about exploring the limitless possibilities these fields offer and I am committed to pushing the boundaries of my knowledge.
-Eager to contribute to the ever-evolving landscape of technology, I am constantly seeking new challenges to enhance my skills and make meaningful contributions to the world of computer science.
-And I use vim btw.
+I’m a computer science student with a real passion for learning and exploring new ideas.
+My main interests lie in backend development and artificial intelligence fields.
+I’m always looking to deepen my understanding and push my own boundaries, whether it’s through hands-on projects or diving into new challenges.
+I'm excited about contributing to the tech world as it evolves and finding ways to make an impact along the way.
+Oh, and I use Vim btw.

 # 💻 Tech Stack: